-These areas have outstanding natural and cultural values, are popular recreational fishing spots, and have great tourism potential.
+The Roper River and Limmen Bight Marine Park are precious places for Territorians.
+These areas have outstanding natural and cultural values, offer sensational recreational fishing opportunities, and have enormous tourism potential.

-We’ve seen it before – overseas companies planning to exploit the Territory for a quick profit.
-Local communities are concerned this 100% overseas owned company with no connection to the Top End will disappear as fast as they appeared, leaving behind the mess.
+Local communities are concerned this 100% overseas owned company with no connection to the Top End will disappear as fast as they appeared, leaving behind a mess.

 Our Top End coasts and fishing lifestyle is under increasing pressure.
 Impacts from big mining, pollution, mangrove destruction, climate change, amongst others, are on the rise.
 It is critical that the Gunner Government’s promised Plan to safeguard the health of our coasts, due at the year’s end, delivers what the Territory needs - a Plan that takes action without further delay to secure the unique cultural, conservation and fishing values of the Top End’s coasts.